< All Topics

 NOTE: While the RUI provides a convenient user interface to the NEPI software system, all of the data and controls you see have documented backend API interfaces (ROS and HTML) for automation programming and interfacing to a connected system.

-NEPI Clock Setup
+NEPI Clock Synchronization

 A screenshot of a computer Description automatically generated

-NEPI WiFi Connection Setup
+WiFi Internet Connection Setup

 If your NEPI device has either an integrated WiFi board or you have a WiFi USB adapter attached, you will see a WIFI section available under the ETHERNET section on this page.
 If you want to connect to the internet through an available WiFi network, click the Client Enabled switch, wait for the “Available Networks” dropdown box to populate, then select the WiFi network you want to connect too, and enter the WiFi password in the “Passphrase” box.
 Be sure to hit return after entering the password.
 If the NEPI software was able to connect with the password you entered, you should see the “Connected” indicator turn Green.
 If the WiFi network you connected to has internet access, you should see the “Internet Connected” indicator above the “Ethernet” section turn Green as well.